w3nhao/burgers_control/README.md

 - `ν` is the viscosity (default: 0.01)
 - `f(x,t)` represents control inputs/forcing terms

 The system generates training data on-the-fly and trains policies to steer PDE solutions from initial states to target states.
+The agents are goal-conditioned, receiving observations that include both the current state and target state, enabling flexible control towards specified goals.

 ## Installation